Metapyziks/VMFInstanceInserter/README.md

 	dialogue that just popped up, find vmfii.exe.

 	We need to tell vmfii.exe which map to work with, and where to save the new map when it is done.
 We can tell it this by giving it parameters.
-In the "Parameters" text box enter the following:
+You can also specify which FGD files should be used to work out what to do with different entity classes.
+In the "Parameters" text box enter the following (replacing "first.fgd,second.fgd,..." with the absolute paths to any FGD files used by the mod you are mapping for):

-	    $path\$file.$ext $path\$file.temp.$ext
+	    $path\$file.$ext $path\$file.temp.$ext --fgd "first.fgd,second.fgd,..."

 	Hammer will replace each word with the '$' prefix with a relevant piece of information, like "$file" is the name of the .vmf it is compiling.
 You may